 These three motors of integrating interdisciplinary thinking not only provide teachers with a simplistic model but help them move beyond the regular paradigm of integrating interdisciplinary teaching and learning.
 We need authentic interdisciplinary teaching and not just checkboxes in unit planners and therefore it's integral for us as educators to develop simple yet effective interdisciplinary thinking models to bring proficiency in our teaching.

 Works cited Jacobs,H.H.
 “Interdisciplinary curriculum: Design and implementation”.Alexandria,VA, Association for Supervision and Curriculum Development,1989.
 Klein,Julie, and Newell,William.
 “Strategies for Using Interdisciplinary Resources Across K-16”.
-Issues in integrative Studies,No.22,pp. 139 - 160,2002Building Networks and Promoting Stonehill
+Issues in integrative Studies,No.22,pp. 139 - 160,2002The MAV Conference and EdTech LEC Day were whirlwinds of inspiration – from unraveling trigonometry in multiple dimensions to designing investigations that encourage deep generalisation.

 In July, I had the unique opportunity to attend the Teacher Immersion Programme at Cambridge University, organized by Immerse Education Group